Master’s student or intern

 - Develop a post-silicon test platform (if time permits)

-The internship position has a maximum duration of 8 months, starting in February 2021.
+The internship position has a maximum duration of 8 months, starting between now and June 2021.

 The ideal candidate is a student, who is currently enrolled in a master’s or PhD program in Electrical Engineering or a related field.
 We are inviting applications from students to conduct their master’s thesis work or an internship project (this may also be part of a PhD).
 The candidate will have the opportunity to learn and evolve in the field of analog and mixed signal design under expert guidance.